testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 ## Model code structure

-With the model’s `expect` entry point in place, here’s the minimal modular scaffold it plugs into.
+With the model's `expect` entry point in place, here's the minimal modular scaffold it plugs into.

 We'll use an object-oriented code structure that combines **inheritance** and **composition** to create a modular, scalable design.